lichess-org/lila/public/lifat/background/README.md

 ### Prerequistes

-* Git LFS setup and gally data fetched
+* Git LFS setup and gallery assets fetched
 * ImageMagic
 * Fontconfig (`lila-docker` only)

 ### To create/update a background image gallery:

 - First arrange the image files in `lifat/background/gallery`.
 The alphanumeric sort order of the filenames will become the gallery order.
-- Then execute `node run make-gallery.js`
+- Then execute `node make-gallery.js`
 - That script uses imagemagick to build `montage2.webp` and `montage4.webp`.
 These generated images are a montage of thumbnails rendered at 160x90 each in 2 & 4 column grids.
-- It also spits out a `gallery.json` which is an ordered array of image asset URLs corresponding to gallery position.
+- It also spits out a `gallery.json` which contains a datasets for light and dark themes, with an ordered array of image asset URLs corresponding to gallery position.

 ### At runtime: